suhuruli/service-fabric-jenkins-plugin/README.md

 5. Restart your Jenkins instance after installation is completed.

 ## Usage
-You can have a look at our [documentation](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cicd-your-linux-applications-with-jenkins) to understand more about building and deploying Service Fabric applications using Jenkins.
+You can have a look at our [documentation](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cicd-your-linux-applications-with-jenkins) to understand more about building and deploying Linux Service Fabric applications using Jenkins.

 ## License